-2.1.1 Background
+1.1.1 Background

-Equilibrium Statistical Mechanics is a very well-established branch of theoretical physics.
+Classical Equilibrium Statistical Mechanics is a very well-established branch of theoretical physics.
 Together with Quantum Mechanics, they form the basis of Modern Physics.
-It is based on probability theory and mathematical statistics on the one hand and Hamiltonian mechanics on the other.
+It is based on Probability Theory and Mathematical Statistics on the one hand and Hamiltonian Mechanics on the other.
 Its scope is very wide since it is, in principle, applicable to all states of matter.
-A nice introduction to the historical development of this theory can be found in the classical book of Pathria [1].
+A nice introduction to the historical development of this theory can be found in the classical book by Pathria [1].